Morgan Dollars (1878-1921, 2021-Date)

 America's Legendary Comstock Lode

-In 1859, Patrick McLaughlin and Peter O'Riley were prospecting in Six Mile Canyon near Carson City.
+In 1859, Patrick McLaughlin and Peter O'Riley were prospecting in Six Mile Canyon near Carson City, Nevada.
 Digging a ditch to collect water, they found rich black soil that yielded a layer of glittering ore.
 Experienced miners, the two recognized gold and eagerly began washing away the heavy black soil.
 Their find became known as the Comstock vein, and captured the attention of California gold rush veteran J.F.
 Stone.
 Curious about the heavy black soil being thrown aside by the ton, he sent a sample to be assayed in California.

-Silver Dollars Return With the Morgan Dollar
+Silver Dollars Returned in 1878 with the Morgan Dollar

 George T. Morgan and the Goddess of Liberty